Ivan Lendl: 1990

+1991

+Lendl remained near the top of the rankings in 1991.
+In the semi finals of the Australian Open in January that year, Edberg served for the match against Lendl leading 5-4 in the fourth set and had two match points but went on to lose in five sets.
+Lendl lost the final in four sets to Becker, which was Lendl's last Grand Slam final.
+To date, only Djokovic, Federer, and Nadal have ever reached more Grand Slam men's singles finals than Lendl.
+Lendl served 23 aces in beating reigning US Open champion Sampras in five sets to win the US Pro indoors final in Philadelphia.
+Lendl skipped the French Open again to focus on Wimbledon, but lost in the third round against David Wheaton, and was never to win the Wimbledon title.
+At the US Open, he lost in straight sets in the semi-finals to Edberg.

+1992–1994

+In 1992, Lendl's best performances in Grand Slams were quarter finals at the Australian Open and US Open, where he lost to Edberg in five sets in both matches (at the US Open, Lendl led by a break in the fifth set before losing).
 Lendl announced his retirement from professional tennis on December 21, 1994, aged 34, due to chronic back pain.
 His last professional match prior to that had been his defeat in the second round of the US Open in 1994, three and a half months earlier.

 Lendl won a career total of 94 ATP singles titles (plus 57 other non-ATP tournaments, a total of 151 singles titles) and 6 doubles titles, and his career total prize money of U.S. $21,262,417 was a record at the time.
 In 2001, he was inducted into the International Tennis Hall of Fame.

-Return to the court
+Post-retirement activity

 On April 10, 2010, Lendl returned to play in the Caesars Tennis Classic exhibition match in Atlantic City, New Jersey, against his rival from the late 1980s, Mats Wilander, his first tournament since his retirement in 1994.
 He lost the one-set match 3–6.

 On February 28, 2011, Lendl returned to the court again in an exhibition match against McEnroe at Madison Square Garden in New York City.
 It was planned to be a one-set, first-to-eight event.
 However, McEnroe, leading 6–3, injured his ankle and had to retire from the match.

-In May 2012, Lendl played in Prague in the 2012 Sparta Prague Open tournament.
-He defeated fellow Czech Jiří Novák in the exhibition match.
+In May 2012, Lendl played an exhibition match in Prague during the 2012 Sparta Prague Open tournament.
+He defeated fellow Czech Jiří Novák.